About the Farm

 City Beet Farm was born from a commitment between two farmers and a community of homeowners.
 Today, we grow a wide diversity of vegetables and flowers on a network of 18 front and backyards in the Mount Pleasant and Riley Park neighbourhoods of Vancouver.

-Homeowners receive a weekly box of vegetables in exchange for the use of their land and we sell the rest through a Community Supported Agriculture model and pop-up markets.
+Homeowners receive a weekly box of vegetables in exchange for the use of their land and we sell the rest through a Community Supported Agriculture model, at select grocers and through pop-up markets.
 Our CSA members pay for their vegetables in advance of the season and commit to picking them up weekly throughout the summer.
 Their upfront commitment gives us the flexibility to make earlier decisions, plan for the season and ultimately grow better food.
 In this way, we all share the risks inherent in farming.
 For the 2019 season we are going to be experimenting with more ‘Pop-up Markets’.
 Please see ‘Where to find us’ and our social media platforms for more details.

 Produce is harvested fresh, most often the same day it is picked up by CSA members, who say they notice superior quality and flavour.
 We offer tours throughout the season for people to see first hand how their food is grown.
 We primarily ride our bikes to transport produce, use mostly hand tools, and give thanks to the fungi, earthworms, rain and the sun.
 We use ecological farming practices that improve the long-term health of the soil.
 We believe that by focusing on the quality and diversity within the soil system pest and disease pressures will remain at bay the food grown will be more nutritious and flavourful.
 As farmers we humbly see ourselves a temporary stewards of the lands we have the privilege to work on.
 The land does the real work of growing food while we try to ensure it has the ideal condition to do so.